Reduced symplectic homology and string topology: Grading conventions

 The case in point is the cotangent fiber $L=D^*_qM$.
 This is a Maslov 0 exact Lagrangian.
 Moreover, there is a preferred trivialization of $TT^*M$ along Hamiltonian chords given by the complexification of the Lagrangian vertical distribution, and this determines a canonical grading on the symplectic homology and cohomology groups.

 The degree of an operation determined by a punctured Riemann surface is calculated by gluing negative/positive capping operators at the positive/negative punctures.
-For example the half-pair-of-pants product on $SH_*(L)$ is defined by the disc with 2 positive boundary punctures and one negative boundary puncture, so that it has degree $-n$.
-The half-pair-of-pants primary coproduct on $SH_*(L)$ is defined by the disc with one positive boundary puncture and 2 negative boundary punctures, so that it has degree $0$.
-The half-pair-of-pants secondary coproduct on $SH_*^{>0}(L)$ has degree one higher, i.e. $+1$, because it is defined by a parametrized Floer problem with one-dimensional parameter space.
-Its (algebraic) dual half-pair-of-pants product on $SH^*_{>0}(L)$ has opposite degree, i.e. $-1$.
+For example the half pair of pants product on $SH_*(L)$ is defined by the disc with 2 positive boundary punctures and one negative boundary puncture, so that it has degree $-n$.
+The half pair of pants primary coproduct on $SH_*(L)$ is defined by the disc with one positive boundary puncture and 2 negative boundary punctures, so that it has degree $0$.
+The half pair of pants secondary coproduct on $SH_*^{>0}(L)$ has degree one higher, i.e. $+1$, because it is defined by a parametrized Floer problem with one-dimensional parameter space.
+Its (algebraic) dual half pair of pants product on $SH^*_{>0}(L)$ has opposite degree, i.e. $-1$.